griddbnet/sql_llm_model/README.md

 # Conclusion

+We hope the process of creating a training data set, performing the training and using the resulting LLM within an application to query your data was insightful and educational.

 Using LLM, end users including IoT device owners, corporate analysts, managers, customer service, and others are able to query data stored in GridDB without having to know SQL.
 While the queries used to demonstrate the LLM in this project are relatively simple, the model appears to be extensible to other query types and methods.
 Furthermore, the T5-small model is efficient to train, not requiring large investments in hardware to to train or run inference on.

+In the future, with a larger, more diverse training data set the and advancements even in the base model performing natural language queries will become even more common place and accurate.
 The source code used in the project is available at https://github.com/griddbnet/sql_llm_model.
 The finished model can be downloaded from HuggingFace https://huggingface.co/griddbnet.